kostya/curl-downloader/README.md

 # curl-downloader

 Powerfull http client for Crystal based on libcurl [binding](https://github.com/blocknotes/curl-crystal).
 LibCurl is much more powerfull than std crystal http-client, with features like: redirects, dns caching, socks, proxing, sessions, and many others.
-This lib is not io or thread blocking, because uses for execution combination of curl multi interface and libevent.
+This lib is not io or thread blocking, because uses for execution combination of curl multi interface, libevent, and crystal channels.
 Ready to use for high concurrency requests.

 ## Installation